kimjoaoun/geocodebr/README.md

 Once you have a table (`data.frame`) with addresses, geolocating the data with **{geocodebr}** can be done in two simple steps:

-1. The first step is to use the `setup_address_fields()` function to declare the names of the columns in your input `data.frame` that correspond to each field of the addresses.
+1. The first step is to use the `listar_campos()` function to declare the names of the columns in your input `data.frame` that correspond to each field of the addresses.

 2. The second step is to use the `geocode()` function to find the geographic coordinates of input addresses.